Endomorphisms of varieties and Bott vanishing: Introduction

 \subsubsection{Three-dimensional case in arbitrary characteristic.}

-Normal projective $\Q$-Gorenstein threefolds that admit polarized endomorphisms in arbitrary characteristic were studied in detail by Cascini-Meng-Zhang \cite[Theorem 1.8]{Cascini-Meng-Zhang}.
+Normal projective $\Q$-Gorenstein threefolds that admit polarized endomorphisms in arbitrary characteristic were studied in detail by Cascini--Meng--Zhang \cite[Theorem 1.8]{Cascini-Meng-Zhang}.
 In particular, they proved that a smooth rationally chain connected threefold in characteristic $p$ admitting a polarized endomorphism $f$ has an $f$-equivariant minimal model program if $p>5$ and the degree of the Galois closure $f^{\mathrm{Gal}}$ of $f$ is prime to $p$.